faranalytics/data_science_project_template/README.md

 A [flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) Python project template for data science projects.

 ## Introduction
 This [flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) project template may be suitable for some data science projects.
 It consists of a single `package` that contains `materials`, `methods`, and `results` sub-packages.
 Project dependencies are specified in the `pyproject.toml` file.
 The package is installed like an ordinary Python package.
 Utility functions can be conveniently imported into notebooks from anywhere in the package.
-It make imports seamless without having to modify `sys.path` or the `PYTHONPATH` environment variable.
+It makes imports seamless without having to modify `sys.path` or the `PYTHONPATH` environment variable.

-This approach differs from the usual practice of sharing a project with a requirement.txt file.
-Formalizing the packaging of data science projects may help with reproducibility.

 ## Usage